iamJibs/iamJibs/README.md

-- 👋 Hi, I’m Augustine Jibs
+- 👋 Hi, I’m Augustine Jibunoh
-- 👀 I’m interested in computer programming
+- 👀 I’m interested in Computer Programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python Language
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me ...

 <!---